Skip to content

 Senia

 At Senia, you will find one of Honolulu’s most-refined dining experiences.
 Senia serves both an approachable a la carte menu and an extravagant tasting menu in the same room.
 Try some of the fantastic pasta offerings, like the sweet corn agnolotti dressed with crispy prosciutto and smoked trout roe.
 The large plates are perfect for sharing; try the triple-smoked king salmon unveiled with a smoky flourish underneath a glass cloche.
-Or join the highly regarded chefs, Friday and Saturday evenings, for a lavish tasting menu at the 8-seat chefs’ counter.
+Or join the highly regarded Chefs, Friday and Saturday evenings, for a lavish tasting menu at the 8-seat chefs’ counter.

 Azure